Meet the 2014 and earlier Voice Award winners whose work and personal stories of resilience are educating the public about behavioral health.

 More than 23 million Americans are living in long-term recovery from dependence on alcohol and other drugs.

-The documentary counters sensational mass media depictions of people in active addiction with a compelling look at how this treatable health condition plays out in real life.
-It also features leaders, volunteers, corporate executives, and celebrities relinquishing their anonymity to save the lives of others.
+The documentary counters sensational mass media depictions of people in active substance use with a compelling look at how this treatable health condition plays out in real life.
+It also features leaders, volunteers, corporate executives, and celebrities giving up their anonymity to save the lives of others.

 Writers: Aaron Cohen, Bud Mikhitarian, Jeff Reilly, Greg Williams